WHAT IS CONTACT DERMATITIS?

 - Blisters that may weep or crust over

-- Skin rash on only the area that was exposed to the irritant or allergen
+- Skin rash on only the area exposed to the irritant or allergen

 - Redness that resembles a burn

 Irritant contact dermatitis is the result of damage to your epidermis (the skin’s protective outer layer) by a chemical or substance.
-The severity of the reaction is determined by how long you were exposed and how strong or concentrated the substance is.
+The severity of the reaction is determined by how long the exposure and how strong or concentrated the substance is.
 Irritant contact dermatitis is the most common type of contact dermatitis.
-This is not an allergy – it is just an irritant.

 Allergic contact dermatitis is when an allergen causes an immune reaction on your skin.
 You can be sensitized to a stronger allergen (like poison oak or poison ivy) after only one exposure.
 A weaker allergen may require several exposures over months or years before it will trigger an allergy.
 Unfortunately, once you have developed an allergy to a particular substance, you will probably be allergic to it for the rest of your life.
 Allergy testing by one of our allergy and asthma specialists may help identify what your allergies are.
 The NYC allergists at New York Allergy and Sinus Centers are experts in diagnosing what is causing your allergic reaction.
 Unfortunately, the only allergy cure is to avoid contact with these allergens.